LeavyPZQ/Ccore/README.md

 This is an anonymous server-based chatroom that allows users to chat with each other without disclosing their identities.
 The chatroom is designed to be simple, secure, and easy to use.

+##### Disclamer
+This is my first own big project and my first time working with socket.io and node.js so if you find a better solution for something feel free to correct me.
+I will credit every helper here and on the official site.

 ## **Features**

 - Anonymous chatting: Users can chat with each other without disclosing their identities.